gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    implementations, as well as dealing with the epoch change reliable have similar or worse application impact.

-   This specification also forbidds against using DTLS 1.3 KeyUpdate and instead rely on parallel DTLS connections.
+   This specification also forbidds against using DTLS 1.3 key update and instead rely on parallel DTLS connections.
 For DTLS 1.3 there isn’t feature parity.
 It also has the issue that a DTLS implementation following the RFC may assume a too limited window